What Is Internal Audit? Types and Process

 Step 1: Planning

-From there, they’ll develop a specific audit program, which pretty much lays out all the tests and procedures that need to be performed.
-This approach, it just makes sure the team stays super efficient and focused during fieldwork, preventing a lot of wasted time later on, which is always a good thing.
+They are then going to plan a specific audit programme, a list of every test and procedure which needs to be performed.
+This strategy just means that the team will remain super-efficient and efficient during fieldwork, so they don’t waste a lot of time during the post-fieldwork phase. efficient and focused during fieldwork, preventing a lot of wasted time later on, which is always a good thing.

 Step 2: Conducting the Opening Meeting